elixir-ecto/postgrex/README.md

 \* [Decimal](http://github.com/ericmj/decimal)

 Postgrex does not automatically cast between types.
 For example, you can't pass a string where a date is expected.
-To add type casting, suport new types, or change how any of the types above are encoded/decoded, you can use extensions.
+To add type casting, support new types, or change how any of the types above are encoded/decoded, you can use extensions.

 ## Extensions

 Extensions are used to extend Postgrex' built-in type encoding/decoding.

-Here is a [JSON extension](https://github.com/ericmj/postgrex/blob/master/lib/postgrex/extensions/json.ex) that supports encoding/decoding Elixir maps to the Postgres' JSON type.
+Here is a [JSON extension](https://github.com/elixir-ecto/postgrex/blob/master/lib/postgrex/extensions/json.ex) that supports encoding/decoding Elixir maps to the Postgres' JSON type.

 To use the extension pass it to the connection as seen below: